 To be granted a business rate reduction there has to be a Material Change Circumstance (MCC) for the duration of a scheme.

-As a general rule MCC would need to last at least 6 months before it is considered having an impact on the rateable value.
+As a general rule MCC would need to last at least six months before it is considered having an impact on the rateable value.
 This period can be shorter if the impact of the specific MCC is very severe.

-For information about reduced business rates please contact the Valuation Office (part of the Inland Revenue) number on 0300 501 501 and then press option 2 and hold to speak to someone.
+For information about reduced business rates please contact the Valuation Office (part of the Inland Revenue) number on 0300 501 501 and then press option two and hold to speak to someone.
 They will then advise you to register on their website where the application will be assessed for eligibility.